Syria's Assad: Kurdish areas must return to state authority | DW | 01.11.2019

 "There are armed groups that we cannot expect they would hand over weapons immediately but the final goal is to return to the previous situation, which is the complete control of the state," he said.

 A day earlier, the Syrian government called on the Kurdish groups to join the official military.
-But the Kurdish group, which is seeking a degree of self-rule, said there has to be a dialogue with Damascus first.
+But the Syrian Democratic Forces (SDF), the de facto army of the Kurdish administration in northeastern Syria, turned down the proposal.

+It said "a unity of ranks must proceed from a political settlement that recognizes and preserves the SDF's special status and structure."
+Such a move would also require "a sound mechanism to restructure the Syrian military establishment," SDF said in a statement.

 sri/aw (Reuters, AP, AFP)